dedobbelaere/dedobbelaere.github.io/cv.md

 **University of Wisconsin-Madison**\
 *College of Letters & Science Honors, Madison WI*\
 B.A.
 Philosophy with Comprehensive Honors (2022)\
-*Thesis:* Contingency in Spinoza’s *Ethics*: A Defense of the Strict Necessitarian Interpretation
+Thesis: "Contingency in Spinoza’s *Ethics*: A Defense of the Strict Necessitarian Interpretation"

 **University of Rochester**\
 *School of Arts & Sciences*\